 Recovery Mode

-Recovery Mode kicks in when the Total Collateral Ratio (TCR)of the system falls below 130%.
+Recovery Mode kicks in when the Total Collateral Ratio (TCR) of the system falls below Critical Collateral Ratio (CCR).

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.

-In general, if an existing Troves adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 130%.
+In general, if an existing Troves adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above CCR.

 The Total Collateral Ratio or TCR is the ratio of the Dollar value of the entire system collateral at the current BTC/USD price, to the entire system debt.